knangia04/maker-taker-trading-strategies/report.md

   - Taker Demo Video

 - **[Asuthosh Anandaram ]**:
+  -
+  - Implementation and backtesting of Taker Strategy in Python using ipynb
-  - Market Taker Ideation and Cpp implementation
+  - Implementation and backtesting of Taker Strategy in Cpp for Strategy Studio
+  - Final Report
-  - Github cleanup + ReadMe's
+  - Github ReadMe
   - Documeting taker and maker strategies

 - **[Krish Nangia]**: